richtastic/ff/src/3DR/wiki/app.md

 	- for each pair (~10)
 		- PAIR F
 		- PAIR P
+		- TRI = relative SIZES
+	- if change is MINOR:
+		- inject into existing solution with best estimate
-		- PAIR SIZE
+	- else
-		- TRACK ADDITIONS
+		- TRACK ADDITIONS ?
-	- TRACK UPDATES
+		- TRACK UPDATES ?
-	- INIT SKELETON GRAPH ONLY WHERE EDGES CONNECT
+		- INIT SKELETON GRAPH ONLY WHERE EDGES CONNECT ?
 	- UPDATE DENSE LOCAL-GLOBAL SOLVE